ucev/blog/README.md

 # Personnel Blog
-This is a one-user blog website powered by [express](http://expressjs.com).
+This is a one-user blog website powered by [koa](http://koajs.com).
 Anyone who want to use this to set up his own blog must have nodejs on their computer.

 To config the webiste, copy base.config_origin.js in directory website/config to base.config.js, and specify options there.

-database can be built with scripts under tools/mysql
+database can be created by command `npm run createdb`

 ## To Do
 * logger 需要修改